Search Engine Optimization (SEO) is an essential element in any successful digital marketing strategy.

 By creating relevant links between pages within the same website, internal linking allows search engines to crawl and index content on the site more, as well as helping distribute link equity throughout the domain.

-And, yes, absolutely.
-It’s something where internal linking is super critical for SEO.
-I think it’s one of the biggest things that you can do on a website to kind of guide Google and guide visitors to the pages that you think are important.
+And, yes.
+It's something where internal linking is super critical for SEO.
+I think it's one of the biggest things you can do on a website to guide Google and visitors to the pages that you think are important.
 And what you think is important is totally up to you.

 When done correctly, internal linking helps create a stronger foundation for improving organic visibility by allowing users to quickly find related topics and providing additional context when consuming content.

 This includes everything from backlinking popular posts to connecting product categories.

 In addition, strategically placed relevant internal links help keep visitors engaged while also increasing time spent onsite - two factors known to impact overall rankings positively.